RAR Front Range

 @__alyssagonzalez

-Jess Thayer
+Jess Arehart

 Jess (she/her) is an engineer, artist, and cyclist who is passionate about creating space for FTWN-B in male-dominated spaces.
 After discovering bike joy in college, she prioritized building mechanics knowledge at local co-ops while dabbling in all types of riding.
 After grad school, she discovered bikepacking with RAR New Haven and landed in Colorado a couple years later.
 Jess feels lucky to have had mentorship in all of her outdoor endeavors, and is excited to help others find the same sense of confidence in the outdoors and in bike shops.
 When she’s not working on surgical robots, you’ll find her on a bike, out climbing and taking photos, or making pottery in her home studio.